 And the proof that it is something new and distinguishable different?
 Christ said “All the law and the prophets were till John.
 Now the Kingdom is preached and all are entering”.
 With these words He drew the proverbial line in the sand between His Kingdom and the kingdom of Israel and Jerusalem on earth.
 He was the demarcation line between the old Jewish kingdom and the new Covenant Kingdom of God in Christ that “cometh not with observation”.
-(Luke 27.22)
+(Luke 17.22)

 The New Covenant is emphatically in force.
 (Hebrews 9+).
 The old reached its culmination to bring us to the New.
 Christ is the sole mediator for this New creation and needs no help from the prophets of the old whom He replaced.
+(Hebrews 1.1)

 “All (of the old) law and the prophets were till John”?
 Christ introduces a new constitution for a new constituency of those born with ingredients of the Word and of the Spirit.
 “He came to His own and His own did not accept Him, but to as many as receive Him, to them He gave power to become His Children, even to those who believe in His name.
 And also “of those born among women there is none greater than John the baptist.
 But he who is least in the New Covenant Kingdom is greater than he.”
 Who?
-John the Baptist or any other prophet for John was the greatest of them.
+Greater than John the Baptist or any other prophet for John was the greatest of them.

-So “The New Covenant” people, are different from the old.
+The “New Covenant” people, are different from the old.
 A new people with a new make up, distinguishably different from the old.
 The old was written on tablets of stone and the New on tablets of the heart.
 (2 Corinthians 3.3)

 Scripture says that Christ is the new mediator of a new covenant founded on better promises” than the old.
 In that He says, “A new covenant,” He has made the first obsolete.
 Now what is becoming obsolete and growing old is ready to vanish away.
 (Hebrews 8.13).
 That happened with the destruction of Jerusalem which was overturned by Titus.

 This expiration of that kingdom was so completely fulfilled, expired and put out of business so much so in fact that all debts were paid and the books were balanced and closed.
 And because that kingdom and all the Jews so emphatically rejected the New King of a New Kingdom, the New Law and the New Law giver and the New Mediator of The New Covenant, but of them? “there were none righteous, no not one”.
 So on them was laid all the guilt for all the wrong doing, murders and deaths of all the prophets from Able till then.
 Why?
 Because there was not one prophet they listened to.
 Even as the people said “He is not my king, crucify Him”.
 And so they did.
 And so for this they were judged, condemned and annihilated.
 In this way they rejected the chief cornerstone.
 They were not recipients of the gift of God but His wrath.
 The books were settled, the wages of sin were paid.
 God owes them nothing He hasn’t already given them.
 God was patient that none would perish but there was none righteous, no not one”.
 The Jews and Jerusalem are no more.
 They are fulfilled.
 Meaning, expired, shelved and put away saying.
 Now it is said “28 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus”.
 Galatians 3.
 Jews have no preferential treatment.

 She was found in total contempt as seen here.“O Jerusalem, Jerusalem, the one who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, as a hen gathers her brood under her wings, but you were not willing!
 35 See!
 Your house is left to you desolate; Meaning condemned, kaput, closed for business, out of commission.